graninas/automatic-whitebox-testing-showcase/README.md

 mkConnectEntry dbName dbCfg _ = ConnectEntry dbCfg dbName
 ```

-So that in the recording and normal mode the Connection variable will contain NativeConn, and MockedConn in the replay mode.
+So that in the recording and normal mode the `Connection` variable will contain `NativeConn`, and `MockedConn` in the replay mode.
 The corresponding recordings might look like this:

 ```json
 {